Our Team

 Dr Andrew Malcolm

-Dr Andrew Malcolm is a senior lecturer in the Childhood and Youth Studies team at the University of Bedfordshire.
+Dr Andrew Malcolm was a senior lecturer in the Childhood and Youth Studies team at the University of Bedfordshire.
 Involved in teaching research methods since 2012, He has a keen interest in enabling students to access existing data, a rich but underused source of information.
 Andrew has experience of teaching in a variety of educational settings, in particular working with pupils marginalised and excluded from mainstream school into alternative provision (AP).
 This is his research specialism which includes studies of post AP transitions, sustained post-16 destinations, longer term outcomes, and reintegration back into mainstream schooling.

 Cath Kitchen (BSc, MSc, FCCT, NPQEL, OBE)